 GIPHOTOSTOCK / SCIENCE PHOTO LIBRARY GIPHOTOSTOCK / SCIENCE PHOTO LIBRARY

-When light travels from a more optically dense medium to a less optically dense medium and the angle of incidence exceeds a certain value, called critical angle, all the light is reflected back to the more optically dense medium and no light enters the less dense medium except a very thin layer near the surface (evanescent wave).
+A diode laser beam (635 nm wavelength) enters (from top left) a transparent acrylic slab and is 'totally' internally reflected several times at the interfaces between the slab and the surrounding air.
+When light travels from a more optically dense medium to a less optically dense medium and the angle of incidence exceeds a certain value, called critical angle, all the light is reflected back to the more optically dense medium and no light enters the less dense medium.
 This effect is called total internal reflection.
-In this photograph a diode laser beam (635 nm) is totally internally reflected at the interface between a transparent acrylic slab and air.
-The acrylic slab is specially formulated to scatter some light and make the beam path visible from the side.
+It is the phenomenon responsible for light guiding in an optical fiber.
 Digitally manipulated.

 Model release not required.
 Property release not required.